 The Office of Academic Enrichment is committed to preparing K-12 students through the AVID program, and exposure to higher education possibilities that will aide students to develop a culture of college readiness, by acting as a transitioning resource from high school to higher education through the delivery of a student-centered support system.

 We provide a student-centered support system that goes beyond basic academic skill-building to address the student as a "whole person".
-The office of Academic Enrichment is devoted to increasing student self-confidence, self-efficacy, and self-motivation through mastery of moderately challenging tasks that balance academic rigor with academic and psychosocial support, i.e., curricular and co-curricular support provided by trained student-centered instructors, peer tutors/mentors, academic advisors, and personal counselors.
-We've discovered that students develop a sense of life purpose, personal identity, and educational direction through a personalized system of academic advising that includes long-range educational planning, exploration of college majors and potential career paths, and networking with career mentors.
+The office of Academic Enrichment is devoted to increasing student self-confidence, self-efficacy, and self-motivation through mastery of moderately challenging tasks that balance academic rigor with academic and psychosocial support, i.e., curricular and co-curricular support provided by trained student-centered instructors, peer tutors/mentors, and academic advisors.

 When was AVID initiated at TTU?

 The AVID for Higher Education (AHE) program began in the Fall of 2012.
 The planning and pilot began the 2011-2012 year and a selected TTU leadership team attended the AVID Summer Institute in Dallas that year to launch AHE at TTU.

 Dr. F. Valle and Dr. M. Kiser completed a Texas Higher Education Coordinating Board state grant for the program with the support of The Office of the Senior VP and Provost, Dr. J. Muñoz.